Southeast Metro Manila Expressway: History

-In 1945, the Metropolitan Thoroughfare Plan was submitted by Quezon City planners Louis Croft and Antonio Kayanan, which proposed the laying of 10 radial roads to convey traffic in and out of the city of Manila to the surrounding cities and provinces and the completion of six circumferential roads that will act as beltways of the city, forming altogether a web-like arterial road system, including the sixth circumferential road, which runs from Meycauayan to Las Pinas.
-In 1973, it was proposed in the Urban Transportation Study in Manila Metropolitan Area (UTSMMA) that a highway be constructed between Navotas and Las Pinas.
+In 1945, the Metropolitan Thoroughfare Plan was submitted by Quezon City planners Louis Croft and Antonio Kayanan, which proposed the laying of 10 radial roads to convey traffic in and out of the city of Manila to the surrounding cities and provinces and the completion of six circumferential roads that will act as beltways of the city, forming altogether a web-like arterial road system, including the sixth circumferential road, which runs from Meycauayan to Las Piñas.
+In 1973, it was proposed in the Urban Transportation Study in Manila Metropolitan Area (UTSMMA) that a highway be constructed between Navotas and Las Piñas.

-In 1983, under the administration of President Ferdinand Marcos, it was proposed that the highway would be a tolled expressway known as the Metro Manila Expressway (MME), and the route would begin at the North Luzon Expressway in Meycauayan and end at the South Luzon Expressway in Bicutan, Paranaque.
+In 1983, under the administration of President Ferdinand Marcos, it was proposed that the highway would be a tolled expressway known as the Metro Manila Expressway (MME), and the route would begin at the North Luzon Expressway in Meycauayan and end at the South Luzon Expressway in Bicutan, Parañaque.
 The total length is approximately 44.570 km.
 The plan was undertaken by the Philippine National Construction Corporation (PNCC).
 The proposal was revived in 1993 when PNCC signed an agreement to build the expressway with the Indonesian PT Citra Lamtoro Gung Persada (CITRA).

 The agreement was supplemented on February 14, 1994, with a related undertaking by CITRA.
 CITRA was to provide a preliminary feasibility study on the Metro Manila Skyways (MMS) project, a system of elevated roadway networks passing through the heart of the Metropolitan Manila area.
 To accelerate the actual implementation of both the MME and the MMS projects, PNCC and CITRA entered into a second agreement.
 Through that agreement, CITRA committed to finance and undertake the preparation, updating, and revalidation of previous studies on the construction, operation, and maintenance of the projects.
 According to the CITRA proposal, the planned alignment was to have 38.4 kilometers from Meycauayan to Bicutan, the same route as the 1983 plan, while the remaining segments leading to San Pedro were 18 kilometers and 19 kilometers to Cavite.